Dawn Prince-Hughes: Biography

 Prince-Hughes was raised in Carbondale, Illinois by her mother, who was a homemaker, and her father, who was a heating and air-conditioning serviceman.
 In her memoir Songs of the Gorilla Nation, Prince-Hughes describes her childhood experience with symptoms of undiagnosed autism, dropping out of high school, and then becoming "technically homeless."

 She met the gorillas at the Woodland Park Zoo in Seattle for the first time at age 20, and her detailed study of the behavior of the gorillas was noticed by the zoo research director.
 She became employed by the zoo, and ultimately spent a total of 12 years studying the gorillas.

-Prince-Hughes was diagnosed with Asperger's syndrome at age 36.
+Prince-Hughes was diagnosed with Asperger syndrome at age 36.

 In 1987, she started working on her bachelor's degree.
 She completed her PhD in interdisciplinary anthropology through a distance education program at a university in Switzerland.
 She became an adjunct professor at Western Washington University in 2000, the same year she received her Asperger's diagnosis.